ygda-org/programming-guide/sections/section-1.md

 Now, save these scenes as `player.tscn` by pressing `Control + S` or using the `Scene` tab from the top-leftmost bar.
 You should also create a scenes folder for better organization.
 ![organized filesystem](../images/section-1/organized_filesystem.png)

+> For node names, we generally utilize PascalCase, where each first letter of each word is capitlized.
+In this tutorial, when we save scenes to the filesystem, we will use snake_case.
+This is when all letters are lowercase and spaces are replaced with underscores.
+Strive to keep a consistent naming scheme throughout your projects!

 You have made a basic player scene!
 See how you can add different nodes to a parent to achieve different purposes like hitboxes or sprites?
 This is called 'Composition' and is used commonly used in godot to build modular and reusable game objects.

 Excerpt from [gotut.net](https://www.gotut.net/composition-in-godot-4/): **Composition is a design principle that involves creating complex objects by combining simpler, reusable components.
 Using components has the following advantages:**